runablehq/website-template/CONTEXT.md

 - Pages: `src/pages/Home.tsx`, `src/pages/About.tsx`
 - Routing: `src/App.tsx` (React Router)
 - Navigation: Use `Navbar` block

+> WARNING: `Home.tsx` and `About.tsx` are placeholders intended only to demonstrate routing and layout. **You must rewrite both files before adding new routes, blocks, or features.**

 To add a page:
 1. Create `src/pages/YourPage.tsx`